-NHF’s Mission is to empower parents to have healthy children free of chronic neurological health disorders
+NHF’s Mission is to empower parents to have healthy children free of chronic health conditions

 Scientific Advisory Board

 The Neurological Health Foundation has formed a Scientific Advisory Board composed of practicing medical doctors, nutritionists, neuroscientists as well as professors at major universities to develop specific, evidence-based regimens and recommendations that women and couples can follow utilizing The Healthy Child Guide and PregnancyKitchen.org.
 The Board is composed of a group of distinguished academics and clinicians with a diverse set of expertise.
 Click on any board member name to expand.

 James B. Adams, Ph.D.